leshields/tutorials/sassy-icons.md

 - SCSS, or .scss files, has a syntax more similar to CSS which allows people to write regular CSS in an SCSS file

 **Compiling SASS**
 - SASS and SCSS files are compiled into a master CSS file by an application such as Terminal (running Ruby) or CodeKit.
-These applications monitor for changes you make while editing your SASS files and add the changes with proper syntax formatting to your CSS file.
+These applications monitor for edits you make to your SASS files and add those changes with proper syntax to your CSS file.
 - SASS allows you to break your styles into separate files called partials, which are compiled into a master SASS file (which is then compiled to the master CSS file).
 Partials are not necessary for this project, but good to be aware of!

-Check out the [SASS Tutorial] (http://sass-lang.com/tutorial.html) for the basics, particularly:
+**Check out the [SASS Tutorial] (http://sass-lang.com/tutorial.html)** for the basics, particularly:
 - Nesting and Parent References
 - Variables